 Clearing is now open at the University of Reading.
 For information about available courses, please visit our Clearing pages.

 Land is facing increasing conflicts related to its management for different purposes.
 These include food production, renewable energy, protection of soil and water resources, nature conservation, urban development and the provision of space for recreation and tourism.
 Taught by the School of Agriculture, Policy and Development, our BSc Environmental Management and Sustainability degree enables you to build on your interests and to prepare for a career in this area.

-Are you keen to take our BSc Environmental Management course but haven't taken the necessary A level subjects?
-Our BSc Environmental Management with Foundation is a four-year programme that includes a year of foundational study and leads directly into the three-year course.
+Are you keen to take our BSc Environmental Management and Sustainability course but haven't taken the necessary A level subjects?
+Our BSc Environmental Management and Sustainability with Foundation is a four-year programme that includes a year of foundational study and leads directly into the three-year course.

 During this degree you will learn about the technical, scientific and socioeconomic aspects of environmental issues, and develop methods for tackling them.
 The course focuses on the needs of employers and you will develop your professional skills alongside your scientific knowledge, using exercises such as mock consultancies.
 Additionally, you will carry out a short industry placement and have the chance to study abroad.